The 6860th Headquarters Detachment Intelligence Assault Force ("T" Force)

 I note in closing that I have seen offered for sale the triangular patch, with BATTLE AXE tab, of the 526th Armored Infantry Battalion, which was identified as the attack unit of "T" Force.
 The 526th did, in fact, play such a role, but for "T" Force of the 12th Army Group, not for the 6860th.

-I would like to thank Elliot Scimemi and James Lares for their generous support, and Robert McDonald, especially, without whose encouragement and gentle prodding my research might never have been translated into this article.
+I would like to thank Serge Larcher for providing documents from the archives of A. Augis; Elliot Scimemi and James Lares for their generous support; and Robert McDonald, without whose encouragement and gentle prodding my research might never have been translated into this article.

 1. Smith, Richard W., Shoulder Sleeve Insignia of the U.S. Armed Forces 1941-1945, published by author, 1981.